 An integrated, consistent curriculum

 Our aim at Downsend School is to deliver a truly integrated experience from the moment children join us at age 2, all the way through to their GCSEs.
-We do this by working together as a team at every stage to ensure consistency in the delivery of core subjects and how we talk about ‘learning language’ with each other, with the children and with you as Parents.
+We do this by working together as a team at every stage to ensure consistency in the delivery of core subjects and how we talk about ‘learning language’ with each other, with the children, and with you as Parents.

-We do this through the creation of a STEAM TEAM, made up of leading educationalists and partners from industry to ensure we’re tapping in to the ever-changing future landscape to ensure our children enter the next step of their journey with their eyes wide open and able to respond to the challenges of a big data world and the very real possibility of working alongside robots.
+We do this through the creation of a STEAM TEAM, made up of leading educationalists and partners from industry to ensure we’re tapping into the ever-changing future landscape to ensure our children enter the next step of their journey with their eyes wide open and able to respond to the challenges of a big data world and the very real possibility of working alongside robots.

 Simplifying achievement metrics